JacKeTUs/linux-steering-wheels/README.md

 sets better default fuzz/flat values and can be made to fix device descriptors if needed.
 Additionally, it enables us to provide an initial set of newly-introduced pidff quirks.

+> [!NOTE]
+> `hid-universal-pidff` and patches to `hid-pidff` were backported to 6.12, 6.13 and 6.14.
+Some of the patches were
+> backported to even earlier kernels but maintainers decided not to work on backporting all of them thus 6.12 is the
+> current cut-off point for support.

 ### Duration issue

 > [!NOTE]